Recession survival checklist

 Even if you manage to earn extra income and cut back on spending, there might still be a gap between your take-home pay and the amount needed to cover your essential needs during a recession.
 Having an emergency fund in place can help you cover any gaps without having to sell investments, tap into your retirement account or take on debt.

-We recommend having 3 to 6 months of living expenses in an emergency fund.
+We recommend having 3 to 6 months of total expenses in an emergency fund.
 So, if you don't have an emergency fund, now is the time to start building one.
 If you already have one, evaluate whether you are still comfortable with the amount saved based on your income stability and flexibility to adjust spending

 5. Review your protection plan